sullis/hbc-tech-blog/_posts/2018-04-12-ada-accessibility-and-keyboard-navigation.md

 }
 ```

-When testing with screen readers, there were some less than useful audio feeback around the number of items in a popup menu.
-The screen reader didn't make it completely clear how man items were being displayed in a submenu.
-This was caused by various levels of nested `<UL>` elements.
-Stuck with our existing HTML markup for now, changing the role of each anchor element from `link` to `menuitem` produced more relevant audio feeback.
+When testing with screen readers, there were some less than useful audio feedback around the number of items in a popup menu.
+The screen reader didn't make it completely clear how many items were being displayed in a submenu.
+This was caused by various levels of nested `<ul>` elements.
+Stuck with our existing HTML markup for now, changing the role of each anchor element from `link` to `menuitem` produced more relevant audio feedback.
 I raised the idea of ditching the traditional navigation `<ul>` markup in favor of a `<span>` containing a bunch of `<a>` elements.
-Given everything has the correct aria attirbutes, i didn't forsee any issues, but it seams the internet still favors `<ul>` for nav structures.
+Given everything has the correct aria attributes, I didn't forsee any issues, but it seems the internet still favors `<ul>` for nav structures.

 ### 2. Manage the Focus Ring. (own it, don't hide it)
 Not every element on a page needs to be in the "tab order", but all interactive elements should be focusable through scripting.
 It's obviously not a good idea to manually set the 'tab-index' property, but setting it to '-1' allows us to focus that element with javascript.
 Regardless if it's a focusable elemement by default.
 Changing `tab-index` from -1 to 0, or using the "Roving Tab Index", is a great way to manage the focus ring and tab sequence.
 This also helps isolate parts of a form or a page into focusable groups, minimizing the number of tab stops to navigate.
 The other way is using the `aria-activedescendant`, but the benefit of `tab-index` is the user agent will scroll to bring the element into view if it's not.

-WAI-ARIA Authoring Practices reccomends the tab sequence should include only one focusable element of a composite UI component.
+WAI-ARIA Authoring Practices recommends the tab sequence should include only one focusable element of a composite UI component.
 Or, the element that is to be included in the tab sequence has tabindex of "0" and all other focusable elements contained in the composite component have tabindex of "-1".
 For example, a nav item in a menu bar.
 Once a composite component contains focus, the menu bar in this case, pressing the enter key will shift focus to the first element inside of it and keys other than Tab and Shift + Tab will move focus among its focusable elements.
 See the section on "expected keyboard navigation" below.

-The important thing to highlight here, is that this technique removes unnessecary elements from the natural tab sequence, simplifying the user experience for keyboard users by not focusing every single element while tabing through a page.
+The important thing to highlight here, is that this technique removes unneccesary elements from the natural tab sequence, simplifying the user experience for keyboard users by not focusing every single element while tabing through a page.
 Instead, users can tab from component to component, choosing to dive deeper or move on.
 This creates a more efficient navigation and limits the number of key presses required to get to a specific part of the page.
 If a user is using a mouth stick to type, this is extemely helpful.

 You can learn more about this technique in [5.5 Keyboard Navigation Between Components (The Tab Sequence)](https://www.w3.org/TR/wai-aria-practices-1.1/#kbd_general_between)
 and [5.6 Keyboard Navigation Inside Components](https://www.w3.org/TR/wai-aria-practices-1.1/#kbd_general_within).

 ### 3. Create Expected Keyboard Navigation
 When the user decides to dive deeper into a composite component, there are some standard key strokes and expected functionality.
 Some of these may not be familiar to mouse users, but are to users relying on the keyboard.
 W3C specifies the following keys and actions when developing a keyboard interface.
-A few have optional reccomendations, but specify that it's up to the author to decide.
-Bottom line here is to maintain a consistent functionality across your application and it's composite components.
+A few have optional recommendations, but specify that it's up to the author to decide.
+Bottom line here is to maintain a consistent functionality across your application and its composite components.
 Also, making sure to move the focus ring in an expected direction or location.

 Key              | Action
 -----------------|----------------------------------------------------